Who has to complete a Self Assessment tax return?

 If you do not think you should be completing tax returns anymore because you have ceased self-employment or left the UK, you will need to fill in a tax return for the year your self-employment ends or the year that you leave.
 The date that you stopped being self-employed or departed the UK should be shown on the tax return, so HMRC can close down your Self Assessment record and stop sending you tax returns to complete.
 You should always ensure HMRC have your correct address on record, even if this is overseas.
 If HMRC issue you with a notice to file a tax return for a year, even if this is after you have left the UK or your self-employment has ceased, they will expect to receive one until notified otherwise.

-You can find contact details for HMRC on the GOV.UK website.
+You can find contact details for HMRC on GOV.UK.

-For more information on what to do when you stop self-employment, see the GOV.UK website.
+For more information on what to do when you stop self-employment, see GOV.UK.

-For more information on what to do when you leave the UK, see the GOV.UK website.
+For more information on what to do when you leave the UK, see GOV.UK.